Broward County homeowners: Check if you're owed surplus funds. Free, no obligation check →

 You Receive Your Funds

 Once the court orders disbursement, the Broward Clerk releases your funds.
-Our contingency fee is deducted only at this stage — you never pay out of pocket.
+Our contingency fee is deducted only at this stage.
+You never pay out of pocket.

 Who Can Claim Broward Surplus Funds?